Phuc-Dao/algo/Trees.md

     - Consider n = 5, if we let the root node be 3, then the number of nodes on the left is 2 (1,2), and the number of nodes on the right side is 2 (4,5).
 So we multiply these two recursions.
 Do this for every possible configuration of the root nodes
     - G(n) = \sum_i=0^n G(i - 1) * G(n - i)
 * Understand divide and conquer on tree's.
 Sometimes you need to solve the left subtree and right subtree and combine them together in the end.
+* Approach tree problems by thinking about small simple cases

 ### Other useful tips
 * Be careful how you define your base case, sometimes you don't want to recurse all the way to the null children.
 Sometimes you want to stop at the leaf.